jordaaash/react-native-webview-crosswalk/README.md

   protected List<ReactPackage> getPackages() {
     return Arrays.<ReactPackage>asList(
         new MainReactPackage(),
-        new RNCrosswalkWebViewPackage() // <------ add this line to your MainActivity class );
+        new CrosswalkWebViewPackage() // <------ add this line to your MainActivity class );
   }